Library Resources and Services for A&HA 4085, Historical Foundations of Art Education

 Here is a very small selection of some of New York City’s largest institutions with physical archives:

-Finding Aids Portal for New York University’s Fales Library & Special Collections, The Tamiment Library & Robert F. Wagner Labor Archives, New York University Archives, New York Historical Society, and the Brooklyn Historical Society.
+Finding Aids Portal for New York University’s Fales Library & Special Collections, The Tamiment Library & Robert F. Wagner Labor Archives, New York University Archives, and the New York Historical Society.

 New York City Board of Education Records, 1842-2002 – Records of the Board of Education, from its creation in 1842 to its replacement by a mayoral Department of Education in 2002.
 Also included are records of the Board of Education of the City of Brooklyn from 1853 to 1897.
 These records document aspects of educational policy-making and school-system administration.